Caner-Yesiltas/Caner-Yesiltas/README.md

 </p>

 <p align="center">
- I'm a frontend developer and a recent graduate of a 9-month Intensive Full Stack Software Development IT School.
-With my English Economics background, I discovered that coding is where analytical thinking meets creativity and I love it. ☄️ Eager to work with teams and learn new technologies every day.
+I'm a frontend developer and a recent graduate of a 9-month Intensive Full Stack Software Development IT School, where I discovered that coding is the perfect mix of analytical thinking and creativity and I absolutely love it!. ☄️

   <br/><br/>
- So far, I've built over 17 frontend projects, including a user-focused web application that challenged me to combine design, functionality, and performance.
-I'm constantly experimenting with new ideas, pushing myself to create more advanced, visually engaging apps and I look forward to sharing even more impressive projects soon.
+So far, I’ve built 17+ frontend projects, experimenting with React, TypeScript, Redux, and Next.js to deliver visually engaging and efficient apps.
+I’m always pushing myself to learn new technologies and refine my skills, and I look forward to sharing even more ambitious projects soon.
 </p>

 <h3 align="center" style="margin-top: -10px;">Frontend Developer with passion for React ♻️ </h3>